-At year end 2020, the risk of decrease in lapse rate is leading for Athora Netherlands.
-At year end 2019, the mass lapse risk was leading.
+At year end 2021, the risk of decrease in lapse rate is leading for Athora Netherlands.
+At year end 2020, decrease in laps rate was leading.

 Life expense risk

 The capital requirement for life-expense risk is equal to the loss in basic own funds that would result from the following combination of instantaneous changes: